JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 There are LiveView methods that annotate the socket (for redirects, etc).
 These are obviously fine to pass the socket to.
 As a rule of thumb: Phoenix LiveView can operate on the socket, your application should not

-## Do Not Abuse Function Head Pattern Matching
+## Function Head Pattern Matching Abuse

+Elixir's pattern matching is extremely expressive and powerful.
+With great power comes great responsibility.

 Pattern matching should be used as control flow - not an unwrap every value to be used party Binding every variable in a `params` or `socket.assigns` on LiveView or LiveComponent callbacks is messy and obscures intent